LucasPilarski/StarWarsPlanets/README.md

 - Tests for Pinia
 - Tests for components
 - Map climate options based on the API response
-- Sorting
+- Select rows, calculate planets population
-- Simple (immediate filtering) and advanced (need a button) searching
+- Resolve and catch for data fetching